Current FD interest rates – all banks

 Choosing a tenure in the current rate cycle

-The RBI repo rate sits at 5.25% as of the April 2026 MPC (held after the 25 bps cut from 5.50% at the December 2025 MPC).
+The RBI repo rate sits at 5.25% – held at the June 2026 MPC for a second straight meeting on a neutral stance, after a cumulative 100 bps of cuts from 6.50% in this easing cycle.
 Bank FD rates have repriced down from the 2023–24 peak and now sit in the lower half of the recent cycle.
 Three plausible tenure strategies:

 - Lock long if you think rates fall further.
 If you expect another 25–50 bps of repo cuts over the next 12–18 months, the 3y / 5y FD at today's rate beats rolling shorter FDs into successive lower rates.
 The Post Office 5y at 7.50% and the SFB 5y peaks (Suryoday 8.10%, Jana 7.77%) are the most aggressive "lock the rate" plays.